Autonomous mobility

 • Lower costs

-• Enhanced passenger experience
+• Better passenger experience

 • More sustainable

-Automating regional passenger and freight lines
+Automation in regional passenger lines

 • GoA 2 is semi-automatic train operation (STO) where starting and stopping is automated, but the driver still operates the doors, controls the train as needed and handles emergencies.
 This is one of the most-common levels of automation today.